Submitting Petitions to the District Council

 Petitions submitted must:

-- include a clear and concise statement covering the subject of the petition.
-It should state what action the petitioners wish the Council to take; and
+1. Include a clear and concise statement covering the subject of the petition.
+It should state what action the petitioners wish us to take

-- it should relate to an issue which affects the District and/or over which the Authority has some influence;
+2. It should relate to an issue which affects the District and/or over which we have some influence

-- include the name and address and signature of every person supporting the petition.
-The address should be that at which you live, work or study in the District;
+3. Include the name and address and signature of every person supporting the petition.
+The address should be that at which you live, work or study in the district

-- include the contact details, including an address and telephone number, for the petition organiser.
-This is the person the Council will contact to explain how it will respond to the petition.
-If the petition does not identify a petition organiser, the Council will contact the first signatory to the petition;
+4. Include the contact details, including an address and telephone number, for the petition organiser.
+This is the person we will contact to explain how we will respond to the petition.
+If the petition does not identify a petition organiser, we will contact the first signatory to the petition

 What will happen to my petition?

-All petitions submitted to the Council will receive acknowledgement within 2 working days of receipt.
-We will aim to provide you with details about what the Council plans to do with your petition or the action which the Council will take within 10 working days of receipt of your petition.
+We will aim to provide you with details about what we plan to do with your petition or the action we will take within 10 working days of receiving your petition.

-For further information on the different types of petition and the manner in which the Council will deal with them, please see the full petitions scheme.
+For further information on the different types of petition and the manner we will deal with them, please see the full petitions scheme.

 What issues can my petition relate to?

-Your petition should relate to an issue which affects the District and/or over which the Authority has some influence.
+Your petition should relate to an issue which affects the district and/or over which we have some influence.

 How should I set out my petition?

 See below a blank template for your use.
-This template will ensure your petition is set out in the correct way and contains all the information required.
+This template will make sure your petition is set out in the correct way and contains all the information required.

 Petition Template (Word Document, 0.1 Mb)

-Petitions should include a clear and concise statement covering the subject of the petition, and should state what action you would like the Council to take.
+Petitions should include a clear and concise statement covering the subject of the petition, and should state what action you would like us to take.

 Petitions should include the name, address and telephone number of the petition organiser.
 This is the person the Council will contact to explain how it will respond to the petition.